michael-jacobs/michael-jacobs.github.io/_pages/services.md

 # Services

-I offer a range of services to organisations who want to gather and eploit new and existing data to provide actionable insights to decision makers.
+I offer a range of services to organisations who want to gather and exploit new and existing data to provide actionable insights to decision makers.

 ![Services](/assets/images/services.png)